 6. Make Students Participate in Class and Do In-Class Assignments

 In almost every one of my classes, it is the few smartest kids who monopolize class discussion and have millions of questions and answers while classwork is done.
 The other students sit passively without participating.
 Some don't even open their books to do assignments.
 In situations like this, I will play a game by throwing a cloth ball and having other students throw the ball to unwilling students.
 If the ball touches an unwilling student, she must go to the board to answer a question.
 During written assignments at their desk, I must walk around the room and patrol, making sure that every student is at least trying to do the assignment.

 When I started teaching kids EFL in Thailand, I never realized that I would have to do so much discipline police work in the class.
-Although this police work isn't necessary in my smaller, better classes, it is still something that demands a lot of time and effort in other classes.
+Although this police work isn't necessary for my smaller, better classes, it is still something that demands a lot of time and effort in other classes.
 Obviously, there is very little time left for instruction.